 \subsection{New Directions}

-\textbf{\textit{NeRF for Event-based Neueral Rendering:}} NeRF ~\cite{NeRF} is a representative neural implicit 3D representation method that synthesizes 3D objects with volume rendering techniques.
-The vast body of existing research in NeRF was investigated based on RGB-based cameras, which suffer from inevitable shortcomings, \eg, low dynamic range and motion blur in unfavourable visual conditions.
+\textbf{\textit{NeRF for Event-based Neural Rendering:}} NeRF ~\cite{NeRF} is a representative neural implicit 3D representation method that synthesizes 3D objects with volume rendering techniques.
+Most existing research in NeRF is investigated based on RGB cameras, which suffer from inevitable shortcomings, \eg, low dynamic range and motion blur in unfavorable lighting conditions.
 Thus, recent attention has been paid to the usage of event cameras for NeRF~\cite{EventNeRF, E-NeRF, Ev-NeRF}.
 The first work is EventNeRF~\cite{EventNeRF}, which is trained with pure event-based supervision.
 It demonstrates that the NeRF estimation from a single fast-moving event camera in unfavourable scenarios (\eg, fast-moving objects, motion blur, or insufficient lighting) is feasible while frame-based approaches fail.
-Moreover, E-NeRF~\cite{E-NeRF} takes the strengths of RGB and event cameras by combining color frames and events to achieve sharp and color reconstruction results.
+Moreover, E-NeRF~\cite{E-NeRF} takes the strengths of RGB and event cameras by combining color frames and events to achieve sharp and colorize reconstruction results.
 From the review of recent progress, event-based NeRF methods show superior abilities than the frame-based NeRF methods.
-Since the event-based NeRF is an emerging direction, future research could focus on improving the technique pipelines and more lightweight deep learning models for mobile applications.
+Since the event-based NeRF is an emerging direction, future research could focus on improving the technique pipelines and more lightweight DNNs for mobile applications.

-\textbf{\textit{Multi- and Cross-modal Learning for Event-based Vision:}} In most practical scenarios, event cameras always play an auxiliary role to provide multi-modal guidance in many aforementioned computer vision tasks, \eg, image and video SR~\cite{han2021evintsr,wang2020event,jing2021turning}.
-With the rapid development of event cameras, event-based vision will occupy an increasingly dominant position in both research and industry.
-Especially in some specific domains, there are already attempts to leverage pure event data to facilitate task performance, such as reconstructing RGB images and videos from pure event data~\cite{pan2020high,wang2019event,rebecq2019events,zou2021learning,rebecq2019high}, \etc. Consequently, how to utilize the domain knowledge from the frame-based vision to the emerging event-based vision deserves more intensive research.
-Recently, CTN~\cite{CTN} is proposed as an early attempt of transferring knowledge from frame-based vision to event-based vision.
+\textbf{\textit{Multi- and Cross-modal Learning for Event-based Vision:}} In practical scenarios, event cameras always play an auxiliary role to provide multi-modal guidance in many aforementioned computer vision tasks, \eg, image and video SR~\cite{han2021evintsr,wang2020event,jing2021turning}.
+With the development of event cameras, event-based vision will occupy an increasingly dominant position in both research and industry.
+Especially in some specific domains, there are already attempts to leverage pure event data to facilitate task accuracy, such as reconstructing RGB images and videos from pure event data~\cite{MostafaviIsfahani2018EventBasedHD,rebecq2019events,zou2021learning,rebecq2019high}, \etc. Consequently, how to utilize the domain knowledge from the frame-based vision to the emerging event-based vision deserves more intensive research.
+Recently, CTN~\cite{CTN} and EventDance~\cite{zheng2024eventdance} are proposed as early attempts of transferring knowledge from frame-based vision to event-based vision.